For some, the increased fertility that accompanies eating a paleolithic diet is awesome, for others, not so awesome.

-If these signs are not apparent and you suspect you are not releasing eggs, read this article on the Wellness Mama for natural ways to boost fertility.
+If these signs are not apparent and you suspect you are not releasing eggs, read the fertility chapter in my book, Primal Moms Look Good Naked.

 Other types of sex play

 I don’t need to go into great depth here, but honestly, do we really need to have sex every single day of the month?
-And ladies, do we even want to?
 Abstaining from sexual intercourse doesn’t mean we have to abstain from naked fun altogether.
 There are so many entertaining and loving ways to engage sexually.
 Taking a break from intercourse at ovulation gives us an excuse to spice things up a bit!

 Herbal contraceptives and abortifacients